-The effect of the reduced overlap can be overcome by either applying a pulse front tilt to the laser that corrects for the tilted front in the co-moving frame \cite{steiniger2014optical,potylitsyn2023crab,schaap2025shallow}; or by utilizing a line focused laser pulse, where $\sigma_{L\parallel}\gg \sigma_{L\perp}$.
+The geometric reduction of the interaction time can be overcome by either applying a pulse front tilt to the laser that corrects for the tilted front in the co-moving frame \cite{steiniger2014optical,potylitsyn2023crab,schaap2025shallow}; or by utilizing a line focused laser pulse, where $\sigma_{L\parallel}\gg \sigma_{L\perp}$.
 In this work we will analyze the second solution.\\

-As an example, a 100 fs laser pulse focused to $\sigma_L = 2.4 \ \mathrm{\mu m}$ interacting under $ \theta_L =10^\circ$ at $\gamma = 50$, gives rise to a reduction of the interaction time with $\zeta = 0.007$.
-As a result the brilliance is reduced by more than 4 orders of magnitude.
+As an example, a 100 fs laser pulse focused to $\sigma_L = 2.4 \ \mathrm{\mu m}$ interacting under $ \theta_L =10^\circ$ at $\gamma = 50$, lowers the interaction time by a factor $\zeta = 0.007$.
+As a result, the brilliance is reduced by more than four orders of magnitude.
 Utilizing a line focus, with aspect ratio $\sigma_{L\parallel}/\sigma_{L\perp} = 100$, we find that $\zeta = 0.58$.
 While the laser intensity is now lower (by a factor of 100), the x-ray brilliance is almost two orders of magnitude higher than if a tight symmetrical focus was applied.\\

 The blue curve in Fig.~\ref{fig:zetaplot} shows that also for small deviations from $\theta_L = \pi$ the interaction time can become significantly reduced when utilizing a tight laser focus.
 This suggest that in a head-on geometry, it may pay off to approach $\theta_L = \pi$ as closely as possible, for instance by using parabolic mirrors with through holes \cite{zhang2024experimental}. \\